galakhov/tg-channelposts-aggregator/README.md

 ES_CONNECTION_URI="https://elasticUser:elasticPassword@domain.found.io:9243/nameOfYourDbCollection"
 ```

-For production you can, for instance, set the environment variables in [Travis CI in the repository settings section](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
-If you prefer the GitLab CI, you can also [define a set of your own custom environment variables in their UI](https://docs.gitlab.com/ce/ci/variables/README.html#creating-a-custom-environment-variable).
-Other modern CI tools like [Jenkins](https://jenkins.io/doc/book/using/using-credentials/#configuring-credentials) or [Drone](https://drone.io) do as well allow to configure [secrets keys](https://docs.drone.io/configure/secrets/repository/) for a repository or for a whole organization.
+In production, for instance in the Travis CI UI, you can set the environment variables [in the repository settings section](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
+If you prefer GitLab CI, you can also [define a set of your own custom environment variables in their UI](https://docs.gitlab.com/ce/ci/variables/README.html#creating-a-custom-environment-variable).
+Other modern CI tools such as [Jenkins](https://jenkins.io/doc/book/using/using-credentials/#configuring-credentials) or [Drone](https://drone.io) do as well allow to configure [secrets keys](https://docs.drone.io/configure/secrets/repository/) (i.e. environment constants) for a repository or for a whole organization.

 # Sync Elastic Database with the MongoDB